orangelint/todays-sales-grafana/README.md

 ## today's sales data

-A guide to creating grafana graphs that display today's sales
+A guide to creating grafana graphs that display current day sales and remaining forecast.

 ## assumptions